← All projects

 |

-The broker is a Bun HTTP server exposing 26 REST endpoints.
-Each Claude Code instance runs an MCP server that polls the broker for incoming messages.
+The broker is a Bun HTTP server exposing 27 POST routes plus a health endpoint.
+Each client runs a stdio MCP server that polls the broker for incoming work.
 No WebSockets, no long-polling complexity.
-Just clean request/response with bearer token auth.
+Just clean request/response with bearer token auth, SQLite WAL mode, and transport that works both locally and over Tailscale.

 Capabilities